sveltejs/language-tools/packages/svelte-check/README.md

 1590680326778 WARNING "imported-file.svelte" 0:37 "Component has unused export property 'prop'.
 If it is for external reference only, please consider using `export const prop`"
 ```

-The output concludes with a `COMPLETED` message that summarizes total numbers of files, errors,
-and warnings that were encountered during the check.
+The output concludes with a `COMPLETED` message that summarizes total numbers of files, errors, warnings and hints that were encountered during the check.

 ###### Example:

 ```
-1590680326807 COMPLETED 20 FILES 21 ERRORS 1 WARNINGS
+1590680326807 COMPLETED 20 FILES 21 ERRORS 1 WARNINGS 0 HINTS
 ```

 If the application experiences a runtime error, this error will appear as a `FAILURE` record.